I Block My MIL On Facebook

 I’ll gag again.
 Then I’ll get pissed when I see the meme posted to my timeline.

 Of course, I delete her meme.
 By deleting it, I will look like a coward for two reasons.
 First, for not standing up for what I believe in.
 Second, by deleting her offensive content, I will then offend the offensive commenter — my MIL.
 And thus the cycle will continue with every political proclamation I post.

 You know where the big G-O-D talk, or gay talk, belongs between me and my MIL?
 Nowhere.
 Not online, and not in real life.

 4. I will force her to endure public humiliation.

 I’m not gonna lie.
 My relationship with my mother-in-law teeters on the brink of dysfunction.
 But that’s for us to deal with.
 We don’t need the world witnessing what we got goin’ on.

 Or maybe the world is already witnessing it…right here in this piece of writing?
 Hmm.
 Let me ponder that for a second.
 Dammit.

 Nope, I’m good.
 She doesn’t even acknowledge that I work.
 Or make money.
 Apparently, her son is the only one capable of bringing home the bacon.

-This one is related to public humiliation, social media provides a constant reminder of dysfunction and drama.
+This one is related to public humiliation: Social media provides a constant reminder of dysfunction and drama.
 Your posts live forever (if you don’t delete).
 They can be rehashed at any time with a few simple clicks and new comments from dicks.
-Social media is like the ever-lasting gobstopper of hurt-filled commentary and judgements.
+Social media is like the everlasting gobstopper of hurt-filled commentary and judgments.

-But think of it this way, I bet someone close to you—be it your bigot grandma, your homophobic aunt, or maybe your sexist, drunk uncle—could probably use a good blockin’.
-I just gave you 5 reasons to hit that button.
+But think of it this way: I bet someone close to you — be it your bigot grandma, your homophobic aunt, or maybe your sexist, drunk uncle — could probably use a good blockin’.
+I just gave you five reasons to hit that button.